High Schools That Work

 The cornerstone of SREB’s school improvement designs, High Schools That Work connects college-ready academics, challenging career pathways and hands-on workplace learning with early opportunities for students to earn credentials and degrees, discover emerging careers and build plans to achieve their goals.

 With HSTW, distributed leadership empowers teams of principals, teachers and counselors to assess and address their students’ learning needs.
 Our problem-solving process, based in engineering design principles, offers school teams structures and tools for using data to continuously improve instruction.

-The process is supported with professional development on powerful instructional practices, planning data from student and teacher surveys, and out-of-the-box college-preparatory curricula that capture students’ attention and promote achievement.
+The process is supported with professional development on powerful instructional practices, planning data from student and teacher surveys, and out-of-the-box college-preparatory curricula like our exciting Advanced Career pathways that capture students’ attention and promote achievement.

 High Schools That Work is based on 10 key practices that positively impact effort and achievement and provide students with the purpose, direction and support they need to achieve readiness.

 - Create a culture of high expectations in every classroom and throughout the school.

 - Ensure each student develops and completes a personalized program of study that leads to postsecondary and career success.